python/mypy/docs/source/command_line.rst

   written by quick mode.

-- ``--python-executable EXECUTABLE`` will have mypy collect type information from PEP 561 compliant packages installed with the given Python executable.
-  By default, mypy will use PEP 561 compliant packages installed for the Python executable running mypy.
+- ``--python-executable EXECUTABLE`` will have mypy collect type information from PEP 561 compliant packages installed for the Python executable ``EXECUTABLE``.
+If not provided, mypy will use PEP 561 compliant packages installed for the Python executable running mypy.
 See :ref:`installed_packages` for more on making PEP 561 compliant packages.

 - ``--python-version X.Y`` will make mypy typecheck your code as if it were run under Python version X.Y.
 Without this option, mypy will default to using